* Exported from MasterCook *

 ground coriander, and salt; raise the heat and reduce, stirring frequently for

-the cream and reduce for about 10 minutes.
-When nearly to the desired
+cream and reduce for about 10 minutes.
+When nearly to the desired consistency,

-consistency, add the fresh cilantro and parsley, followed by the parmesan and
+add the fresh cilantro and parsley, followed by the parmesan and simmer maybe

-simmer maybe another minute.
+another minute.
 Keep mixture warm until served.
-Serve pasta and
+Serve pasta and top generously

-top generously with sauce, freshly grated parmesan, olives and a sprig of fresh
+with sauce, freshly grated parmesan, olives and a sprig of fresh cilantro.

-cilantro.
 Crushed red pepper is optional.
-FROM: MICHAEL GROSZ (VBFF60A)
+FROM: MICHAEL GROSZ (VBFF60A) Converted by

 - - - - - - - - - - - - - - - - - -